jrgriffiniii/hf-code-review-action/README.md

 # hf-code-review-action

-## GitHub Action for Automating Code Review using Hugging Face
-_This is a fork of the GitHub project originally authored by (https://github.com/luiyen/llm-code-review)[https://github.com/luiyen/llm-code-review].
+**GitHub Action for Automating Code Review using Hugging Face** _This is a fork of the GitHub project originally released as [https://github.com/luiyen/llm-code-review](https://github.com/luiyen/llm-code-review).
 Aside from some trivial modifications, this is the labor of @luiyen, all credit and praise is due to them._

+## Overview

 A container GitHub Action to review a pull request using Hugging Face large-language models.

 If the size of a pull request is over the maximum chunk size of the Hugging Face API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.
 And then the Action summarizes the review comments and posts a review comment to the pull request.

-## Pre-requisites
+## Using the GitHub Action

+### Pre-Requisites

 We have to set a GitHub Actions secret `HUGGINGFACEHUB_API_TOKEN` to use the Hugging Face API so that we securely pass it to the Action.
 Additionally, a secret `GH_TOKEN` must also be set in order to provide the permissions to post the comments on the Pull Request.

-## Inputs
+### Inputs

 - `huggingFaceHubApiToken`: The Hugging Face API token generated to access the API.
 - `ghToken`: The GitHub token to access the GitHub API.